So we heard this show had a plot... or something like that.

 The Tudors.
 Jonathan Rhys-Meyers.
 Shirtless scenes a-plenty!
 Of course, he's not the only one in the male half of the cast who's hot.

-White Collar: The stunningly gorgeous Neal Caffrey (played by Matthew Bomer, who used to be Bryce Larkin, see above) He breaks out of prison to look for his disappeared and possibly double-crossing girlfriend (troubled past, "bad boy", check, check), flirts with every woman he meets, and has been known to study law books shirtless (incidentally, his impeccable taste in everything makes him look good no matter what he is or isn't wearing).
+White Collar: The stunningly gorgeous Neal Caffrey (played by Matthew Bomer).
+He breaks out of prison to look for his disappeared and possibly double-crossing girlfriend (troubled past, "bad boy"), flirts with every woman he meets, and has been known to study law books shirtless (incidentally, his impeccable taste in everything makes him look good no matter what he is or isn't wearing).
 He also likes sculpting and painting wearing nothing more than a pair of sweatpants.

 Fox Mulder.
 He's got it all, the tragic backstory, the sexy voice, and the smokin' hot body.
 The Trope Namer for Estrogen Brigade Bait was the David Duchovny Estrogen Brigade from alt.tv.x-files.
 Mulder's an especially noteworthy example because unusually for an American show that wasn't particularly aimed at a female audience, Mulder spent a lot more time not fully clothed than Scully did.

-Assistant Director Walter Skinner got a few gratuitous shirtless scenes as well.
+Assistant Director Walter Skinner got a few gratuitous shirtless scenes.
 He had quite a few fans.

 Pretty Little Liars: The show probably has a clause in almost any male actor's contract demanding at least one shirtless scene throughout the series.